Tory Lanez accused of shooting Megan Thee Stallion: report

-The LAPD will not confirm or deny video of the assault, but has asked the public for additional information
+Detectives have opened a deadly weapon investigation following the disturbing shooting incident that occurred inside Tory’s chauffeured SUV early Sunday, TMZ reports.

-In what is becoming an increasingly disturbing story, reports are continuing to emerge around the shooting of Megan Thee Stallion.
+The musician has not yet named an official suspect, the outlet points out.
+Sources claim that if he faces charges, he is expected to claim the shooting was “accidental.”

-The story has evolved since the incident took place on Sunday when police were called to a pool party in Los Angeles due to a disturbance, as rapper Tory Lanez is now a suspect in the shooting.
+The story has evolved since the incident took place on Sunday when police were called to a pool party in Los Angeles due to a disturbance.

 READ MORE: Video shows Megan Thee Stallion bleeding on the street after shooting incident